A Simple Convergence Analysis of Bregman Proximal Gradient Algorithm: Introduction

 \section{Introduction}

-Proximal algorithms have been extensively studied in non-smooth convex optimization problems.
-These algorithms have broad applications in practical problems including image processing, e.g., \cite{FISTA,Micchelli-Shen-Xu:IP-11}, distributed statistical learning, e.g., \cite{distributed-admm}, and low rank matrix minimization, e.g., \cite{low-rank} due to their simplicity.
-The key idea of proximal algorithms is to smooth the objective function via various smoothing techniques~\cite{Nesterov-smooth,smooth-Marc}.
-For example, the popular proximal point algorithm (PPA) applies a smoothing technique based on Moreau envelope as shown below.
+Proximal algorithms have been extensively studied in optimization theory, as they are efficient solvers to problems that involve non-smoothness and have a fast convergence rate.
+The proximal algorithms have been widely applied to solve practical problems including image processing, e.g., \cite{FISTA,Micchelli-Shen-Xu:IP-11}, distributed statistical learning, e.g., \cite{distributed-admm}, and low rank matrix minimization, e.g., \cite{low-rank}.